Nowe uprawnienia Państwowej Inspekcji Pracy od 2026 r. - New powers of the National Labor Inspectorate from 2026

 An employment contract assumes subordination – the employee performs tasks under the employer’s direction, at a designated time and place, using tools provided by the company.
 The employer is responsible for organizing the work and pays remuneration regardless of results.

-A B2B contract is a business cooperation – a person running a business operates independently, bears the economic risk of this activity, decides on the time and place of work, may provide services to many clients and is responsible for the results of his or her work.
+A B2B contract is a business cooperation – a person running a business operates independently, bears the economic risk of this activity, decides on the time and place of performing tasks, may provide services to many clients and is responsible for the results of his or her work.

-If a B2B contract in practice resembles an employment relationship, e.g. fixed hours, supervision by a supervisor, work at the company’s headquarters, no risk on the part of the contractor, the National Labor Inspectorate may recognize such a relationship as employee employment and convert it into a contract of employment.
+If a B2B contract in practice resembles an employment relationship, e.g. there are fixed hours, supervision by a supervisor, work at the company’s headquarters, no risk on the part of the contractor, the National Labor Inspectorate may recognize such a relationship as employee employment and transform the concluded civil law contract into an employment contract.

 Checklist for employers – are your B2B contracts secure?